fraygeyst/Contactbook/README.md

 * Share your own number to others on a safe way (QR-scan)

-* Simple and clear design
+* Simple and clean design

+Download the deployed app at https://f-droid.org/de/packages/de.hskl.contacts/